SystemsApproach/sdn/access.rst

     3GPP-compliant RAN Intelligent Controller (RIC) built by adapting and extending ONOS.

-Like the verified closed-loop control example, the scenario just described is within reach, with a retargeting of ONOS at the SD-RAN use case already underway. :numref:`Figure %s <fig-ric>` shows the design, which introduces some new components, but largely builds on the existing ONOS architecture.
 In some cases, the changes are superficial.
-For example, ONOS adopts terminology coming out of the 3GPP and O-RAN standardization bodies,\ [#]_ most notably, that the NOS is called a *RAN Intelligent Controller (RIC)*.
+For example, ONOS adopts terminology coming out of the 3GPP and O-RAN standardization bodies,\
+[#]_ most notably, that the NOS is called a *RAN Intelligent Controller (RIC)*.
 In other cases, it’s a matter of adopting standardized interfaces: the **C1** interface by which control applications communicate with the RIC, the **A1** interface by which the operator configures the RAN, and the **E2** interface by which the RIC communicates with the underlying RAN elements.
 The details of these interfaces is beyond the scope of this book, but the important takeaway for our purposes is that they are no different than supporting any other standard north- and south-facing interface (e.g., gNMI, gNOI, OpenFlow).

 .. [#] 3GPP (3rd Generation Partnership Project) has been responsible for
-       standardizing the mobile cellular network ever since 3G, and O-RAN (Open-RAN Alliance) is a consortium of mobile network operators defining an SDN-based implementation strategy for 5G.
+       standardizing the mobile cellular network ever since 3G, and O-RAN (Open-RAN Alliance) is a consortium of mobile network operators defining an SDN-based implementation strategy for 5G. **(Perhaps expand into sidebar... see last paragraph.)**

 The ONOS-based RIC takes advantage of the Topology Service described in Chapter 6, but it also introduces two new services: *Control* and